Binding Financial Agreements

 Some of the grounds for setting aside a Financial Agreement are as follows:

-(a) the agreement was obtained by fraud, including non-disclosure of a material matter.
-For instance, if one spouse intentionally withholds full and honest financial disclosure with the aim of dissipating assets from the asset pool in order to prevent the other spouse from receiving their proper entitlement.
+(a) The agreement was obtained by fraud, including non-disclosure of a material matter.
+For instance, if one spouse intentionally withholds full and honest financial disclosure with the aim of dissipating assets from the asset pool in order to prevent the other spouse from receiving their proper entitlement in property division.

-(b) Entering into the agreement for the purpose of defrauding or defeating a creditor or reckless disregard to the interest of a creditor.
+(b) Entering into the agreement for the purpose of defrauding or defeating a creditor or reckless disregard for the interest of a creditor.

 (c) Defrauding or defeating another person.